AliCW/LCFC-Python-Application-Leicester-City-/README.md

 IS1: Problem with links and testing them - because they are hosted on the 'master' branch, you come into issues when testing.
 Might be useful to find an alternative method of hosting or testing new methods & scripts.

 IS2: Should maybe find a method in which the user doesnt download the update_table.txt file as it has no purpose when downloaded.
 Maybe find an alternative place to host the file?
+Possibly a way to make these dynamic?